karmanyaahm/nixos-ipfs-caddy-web-server/README.md

 **TODO** add more details and simplify this, currently this is a braindump with too much going on with too many edge cases

 This sets up a NixOS server where you can upload your website to IPFS and then Caddy (with custom plugins) will serve it.
-This is currently hosting my person website <https://karmanyaah.malhotra.cc> and [UnifiedPush.org](https://unifiedpush.org).
+This is currently hosting [my personal website](https://karmanyaah.malhotra.cc) and [UnifiedPush.org](https://unifiedpush.org).

 Here is an [example GitHub action](https://github.com/UnifiedPush/documentation/blob/main/.github/workflows/main.yml#L39-L66) deploying to this server: